 A number of years ago I translated documents relating to my grandparents' deportation to Theresienstadt, in 1942.

-In addition, I have almost 20 years of experience translating medical material, including journal articles, SOPs, manuals, research reports, clinical trials, and patents.
+In addition, I have about 20 years of experience translating medical material, including journal articles, SOPs, manuals, research reports, clinical trials, and patents.
 I translate from German into English only.